Nov 22, 2024

 by Nadia El-Yaouti | Sep 17, 2021

-A photo of Formosa Plastics plant at Point Comfort, Texas.
+Industrial facility with pipes and towers, associated with Formosa Plastics Corp. in Texas.
 Photo Source: Formosa Plastics plant at Point Comfort, Texas.
 (Howard Castleberry/Houston Chronicle)

 Formosa Plastics Corp., a Texas-based plastics company, has agreed to pay almost $3 million in civil penalties.
 The payout comes after the Department of Justice announced that the company violated the Clean Air Act.
 In addition to the fine, the company has also agreed to revamp its risk management program at the plant located in Point Comfort in order to ensure the safety of the workers and the environment.